THEGHOSTSOLDIER/Flask-Mini-Website/README.md

 ### Set up the project

-Create your virtualenv (virtual environment) with the following command, `python -m venv venv`
+Create your virtualenv (virtual environment) with the following command, `python -m venv venv` in a shell (if you had Python in PATH)

-Execute : `python -m venv venv` in a shell (if you had Python in PATH).
+Activate your virualenv:

 For Windows and VSC users only : `venv\Scripts\activate`